iOS can download and install updates without the need to connect to iTunes; this is known as Over-the-Air (OTA) updating.

 2) Delete any downloaded OTA update files you already have on your device by following this tutorial.

-3) On your iOS device, download and install this tvOS configuration profile.
+3) On your iOS device, download and install a tvOS configuration profile.

 4) Your Settings app will launch and prompt you to install it, so tap on the blue Install button.